decaporg/decap-cms/website/content/docs/configuration-options.md

 **Note:** Editorial workflow works with GitHub repositories, and support for GitLab and Bitbucket is [in beta](/docs/beta-features/#gitlab-and-bitbucket-editorial-workflow-support).

-You can enable the Editorial Workflow with the following line in your Netlify CMS `config.yml` file:
+You can enable the Editorial Workflow with the following line in your Netlify CMS `config.yml` file (for the admin pages, usually in the \`/admin\` folder, not the whole site):

 ```yaml
 publish_mode: editorial_workflow